hhas/appleeventbridge/AppleEventBridge/doc-source/4 creating-and-using-static-glues.md

 (Be aware that OS X's AETE-to-SDEF converter is not 100% reliable; for example, some four-char codes may fail to translate, in which case `aebglue` will warn of their omission.
 You'll have to correct the glue files manually should you need to use the affected features, or use the lower-level `AEM` APIs instead.)

+«»«<p class="hilitebox">If using Objective-C glues in a non-ARC project, `autorelease` calls must be manually added to the `XXApplication` class where indicated to avoid memory leaks.</p>»

 ## Using a glue